-Eligible Applicants: Eligible transit agencies are determined based on daily unlinked passenger trips (ridership) and transit systems that serve historically eligible Urban Areas Security Initiative (UASI) jurisdictions.
-Certain ferry systems are eligible to participate in the FY 2013 TSGP and receive funds.
-However, any ferry system electing to participate and receive funds under the FY 2013 TSGP will not be eligible to participate under the FY 2013 Port Security Grant Program (PSGP), and will not be considered for funding under the FY 2013 PSGP.
-Likewise, any ferry system that participates in the PSGP will not be eligible for funding under the TSGP.
+Eligible transit agencies were determined based on daily unlinked passenger trips (ridership) and transit systems that serve historically eligible Urban Areas Security Initiative (UASI) jurisdictions.
+Certain ferry systems were eligible to participate in the FY 2013 TSGP and received funds.
+Ferry systems that elected to participate and receive funds under the FY 2013 TSGP was not considered for funding under the FY 2013 Port Security Grant Program (PSGP).
+Likewise, any ferry system that elected to participate in the PSGP was not considered for funding under the TSGP.

 DHS has identified critical infrastructure assets of national concern through the Top Transit Asset List (TTAL).
 Critical infrastructure assets are those vital to the functionality and continuity of a major transit system that their incapacitation or destruction would have a debilitating effect on security, national economic security, public health or safety, or any combination thereof.
 With the creation of the TTAL, DHS can now target funding to the remediation of those assets on the list in an informed and risk-based approach.

-DHS will also identify priority project types and placed them into groups based on their effectiveness to reduce risk.
+DHS has also identified priority project types and placed them into groups based on their effectiveness to reduce risk.
 These groups have been prioritized based upon departmental priorities and their ability to strengthen security on a system-wide level, to strengthen security to critical infrastructure assets, and to reduce the risk of catastrophic events and consequences.